nhm-usgs/prms/README.txt

 As an alternative, the executable file in the "bin" subdirectory can be copied into a directory already included in the PATH environment variable.
-Note, the example problems provided with the release (described below) have example Linux shell script or Windows batch files that require the executable be in the "bin" subdirectory.
+Note, the example problems provided with the release (described below) have example Linux shell scripts or Windows batch files that require the executable be in the "bin" subdirectory.